 - Rooms on the River is a fully equipped modern apartment with incredible views and centrally located.
 Click here for the latest rates.

 - Palazzo Sa Pischedda is by far the best hotel in town, with gorgeous rooms and incredible views of the river.
 It has its own on site restaurant.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Pessighette Dimora di Campagna is located in an idyllic setting in the local countryside while at the same time close to the town and the beach.
 Rooms are spacious and comfortable.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 - Aghinas Albergo Diffuso has lovely rooms located in a couple of historical buildings in the center of Bosa.
-Click here for the latest rates and here for reviews.
+Click here for the latest rates.

 How to move around Bosa, Sardinia